April 7, 2026 - Update! Intel partners with Tesla's Terafab: The $25 Billion Chip Bet That Could Reshape AI Hardware

 -

 External suppliers are hitting a ceiling.
 At Tesla's Q4 2025 earnings call, Musk warned that capacity from TSMC, Samsung, and Micron would become inadequate within three to four years.
-"There's a maximum rate at which they're comfortable expanding," he said.
-The chip supply constraint facing Tesla is not hypothetical — it mirrors what every major AI compute buyer is navigating right now.
+"There's a maximum rate at which they're comfortable expanding."
+The constraint is not hypothetical — it mirrors what every major AI compute buyer is navigating right now.

 -